BeycanPress/currency-converter-js/readme.md

 const CurrencyConverter = require('@beycanpress/currency-converter');

-// 'coinmarketcap' can only use in backend.
-And it needs an API key. let converter = new CurrencyConverter('cryptocompare | coinmarketcap', 'api key for coinmarketcap');
+// 'CoinMarketCap' can only use in backend.
+And it needs an API key. let converter = new CurrencyConverter('CryptoCompare | CoinMarketCap', 'api key for coinmarketcap');
 paymentPrice = await converter.convert('USD', 'BTC', 15 /* USD Price */);

 paymentPrice // BTC Price